Explore West Wycombe Hill

 Chalk grassland is a rich, ancient and colourful habitat, but it is not entirely natural.
 As long ago as the Bronze Age, the land in the Chilterns was cleared of trees for grazing animals, so for over two thousand years, the cattle, sheep and rabbits introduced by people have helped to stop scrub species, such as hawthorn, bramble, dogwood and birch, from re-growing, and from shading out the sun-loving flowering plants that the butterflies enjoy.
 West Wycombe Hill is common land and as such it has probably be subject to continuous grazing for many centuries.
 However, the reduction in rabbit numbers, and the impracticality of grazing sheep and cattle on West Wycombe Hill means the National Trust rangers and volunteers have to lend a timely hand, cutting the grass in the later summer.

-- There are public toilets in West Wycombe at SU828946, close to the village school at the lower Church Lane car park, and there are toilets at the Hell Fire Caves.
+- There are public toilets in West Wycombe at SU828946, close to the village school at the lower Church Lane car park

 - Strictly controlled dogs are welcome on the hill.